About the Training

 We were pleased to invite her back a second time because our librarians consistently reported that her trainings were one of the most effective they have ever attended.
 In addition, we invited her back because her training provides a foundation on how children should treat other children in storytime; something that is not present in other available trainings.
 With concrete methods for designing storytimes for the youngest members of the library family (ages 0-2), Betsy Diamant-Cohen’s Mother Goose on the Loose trainings are quality products that have brought our librarians up to the next level of mastery allowing them to understand the importance of routine in storytime (and indeed what that routine should consist of), the importance of repetition, the value of puppets, felt boards, and instruments in early childhood development along with the importance of encouraging the bond between child and care-giver.

 Suzanne Walker, Professional Development Office Supervisor, Indiana State Library

 About the Program:

-The video below contains interview from parents who attended four Mother Goose on the Sessions run by Dr. Betsy at Judy Center in Maryland in 2016.
+The video below contains interview from parents who attended four Mother Goose on the Sessions run by Dr. Betsy at a Judy Center in Maryland in 2016.

-“I discovered your wonderful program last year when doing research for may master’s project for library science.
+“I discovered your wonderful program last year when doing research for my master’s project for library science.
 I wanted to know if the womb can be considered the child’s first classroom.
 Yes, it can!
 Among the many articles I explored, information about Mother Goose on the Loose held my attention the most.
 Our library’s baby story time is now Mother Goose on the Loose based.
 It appears to be quite a success too.
 I believe we may be one of the first libraries in our region to offer this program.
 I just wanted to thank you and let you know Mother Goose continues to shape young minds, motor skills, and language development.”